WordPress Optimize

 Although having your own server is not synonymous with better performance, experience shows that cheap hosting tariffs in particular, which only cost a few euros a month, cannot keep up with virtual servers in terms of performance.

-The finer points - less impact, more effort
+The subtleties – less impact, more effort

 #6 Render blocking – wrong loading order